The Reykjavik Music Walk

-The one and half hour tour focuses on Iceland’s pop and rock history and the landmark sites that have contributed to it’s remarkable success abroad.
+The one hour tour focuses on Iceland’s pop and rock history and the landmark sites that have contributed to it’s remarkable success abroad.
 E.g. the downtown practice spaces of Bjork and The Sugarcubes, concert halls used by early career Sigur Ros, historically important live venues and artist’s hangouts.
 The walk is guided by Arnar Eggert, Iceland’s foremost popular music historian and journalist.
 Arnar can answer any questions that people might have about the fertile Icelandic music scene.